Table of Contents

 3. Certificate Signing and Verification: Certificates, which are issued by Certificate Authorities (CAs) use cryptographic techniques to bind an entity’s identity to its public key.
 CAs use their private keys to sign these certificates, ensuring their authenticity and integrity.
 Consequently, recipients can verify the CA’s signature using the CA’s public key to trust the certificate’s validity.

-Public key infrastructure provides the fundamental technology to enable trusted digital identities and secure communications for a vast array of critical applications and use cases, including:
+Public key infrastructure serves as the fundamental technology enabling trusted digital identities and secure communications across various critical applications and use cases.
+Different applications of PKI include:

-Secure web browsing is one of the most common and visible PKI applications PKI enables the implementation of HTTPS, which ensures encrypted communication between a user’s browser and a website’s server.
-SSL/TLS certificates, a form of digital certificate, are used to verify the identity of the website and encrypt data exchanged between the user and the server.
+Secure web browsing is one of the most common and visible applications of PKI.
+PKI enables the implementation of HTTPS, ensuring encrypted communication between a user’s browser and a website’s server.
+SSL/TLS certificates, a type of digital certificate, are used to verify the website’s identity and encrypt data exchanged between the user and the server.

 PKI enhances email security by enabling encryption and digital signatures.
-Encrypted emails ensure that only the intended recipient can read the content, while digital signatures verify the sender’s identity and message integrity.
+Encryption ensures that only the intended recipient can read the email content, while digital signatures verify the sender’s identity and the message’s integrity.

 PKI is integral to establishing secure connections in VPNs.
 PKI allows users and devices to authenticate each other, ensuring that only authorized users can access the network and all communication remains encrypted.